dit-x/y-combinator-scraper/README.md

 # `#startingDataEngineeringFromScratch`

-# Project Topic: Webscrape Companies Information Listed on Y-combinator and Perform analysis
+# Project Topic: Webscrape Companies-Information Listed on Y-combinator and Perform analysis
 <br>
 </br>

-# Project Objective - (Last updated: August, 2022)
+# Project Objective - (Last updated: August 2022)
-The goal of the project is to demonstrate an end-to-end data engineering skill by performing ETL task and analysis on y-combinator listed company (https://ycombinator.com/companies).
-The core concept of the project is to help begineer on how to optimize data pipeline to run faster.
+The project aims to demonstrate an end-to-end data engineering skill by performing ETL tasks and analyses on the y-combinator listed companies (https://ycombinator.com/companies).
+The project's core concept is to help beginners optimize data pipelines.
 In the project doc, three different approaches were used
-- An approach the made the code ran for 3 hours
+- An approach that made the extraction process run for `3 hours`
-- An approach that ran for 12 mins
+- An approach that ran for `12 mins`
-- An approach that made the code run for 1.06 mins
+- An approach that ran for 	1.06 mins

+# Analysis Result
+From the analyzed data, here are the insights
+- The top 5 countries under y-combinator are
+    - USA
+    - India
+    - Canada
+    - UK
+    - Nigeria
+- Companies from `USA` take **65.3%** of y-combinator start-up
+- `Nigeria` is the only Africa country that has more than 10 start-ups under y-combinator
+- Company with a single founder under YC has the highest percentage, **`42.4%`**, while **`38.6%`** and **`13.9%`** are for 2 and 3 founders respecively.
+The other percentage is shared among 4 and 5 founders.
+- `Airbnb` is the largest company under YC in terms of employees
+- The total number of people YC has empowered is **`90373`**

 </br>